Kingston Community Strings

 KCS is proud and fortunate to function under the ‘umbrella’ of the Kingston Symphony Association.

 Our group is composed of about 40 musicians who have all levels of ability.
-Membership in the ensemble is available without audition to players at any level of development past that of a beginner (for more details see BECOMING A MEMBER).
+Membership in the ensemble is available without audition to players at any level of development past that of a beginner (see below for more details).
 Principal players in each section are generally very experienced, some are current or former Kingston Symphony members.
 The Principals include: Concert Master Doug Handforth, Principal Second Violin Emi Nakazawa, Principal Viola Janet Ashbury, Principal Cello Daphne Williams, and Principal Double Bass Doug Rooks.
 Principals are appointed to their positions by special committee.

 We play music that generally challenges us but we realize that setting attainable goals is essential.
 Our repertoire and extensive library include music from the early Baroque to modern compositions and arrangements.
 Each season our aim is to expand that library and present repertoire that is fresh and invigorates our members and audiences.

-There is a yearly membership fee which partially covers our expenses (see BECOMING A MEMBER).
+There is a yearly membership fee which partially covers our expenses (see below).
 We usually rehearse each Friday in Christ Church Cataraqui (CCC) on Sydenham Road from 5:30-7pm.

 Generally, KCS presents three concerts per year: fall, winter and spring.
 Often, we partner with local soloists or other local groups such as Orchestra Kingston or Canta Arya Strings and occasionally we put on extra concerts for charity.
 Most of our concerts take place in the beautiful sanctuary of Christ Church Cataraqui and last about one hour.
 Some of the money raised from ticket sales ($15-25/ticket) goes to local charitable organizations and some covers KCS expenses.